 The practice in opening a new school has generally been for the school to begin with the first grade level and then add an additional grade each year until the full complement of grades are in place.
 This recognizes that in the majority of cases children remain at the school they start with few students transferring in from other schools.
 With St. John Paul II Academy we will look to start with our first intake of grade 8 students and each year add a grade as this inaugural class works its way through to grade 12.
 It recognizes as well that the full complement of students will take 5 years to complete and in doing so ensures that resources are focused on each grade level as they are built out.

 Every effort will be made to recruit the best and brightest staff for our school.
 Given the unique start-up nature of St. John Paul II Academy it offers to those teaching staff hired a rare opportunity to make their mark on the future direction and character of the school itself.
-Already teachers have expressed an interest to join the school and be part of building a Catholic school characterized by academic and extra-curricular excellence and students inspired and animated by the Gospel.
-The September 2018 prospective opening allows interested Catholic educators in the province to express their interest in joining the new school well in advance of opening.
+A listing of teachers and their biographies can be found here.

 As with all of our CISVA schools priority will be given to Catholic children.